aedorian/blug/projects.markdown

     <td class="desc">
     <h2>Advanced spectral imaging</h2>
     <p class="pdesc">
     Projects for a spectral imaging course at UEF.
-Spectral images taken using Specim IQ cameras and a scanner, then stored as ENVI.
-White/dark correction using reference white/dark samples, or white samples that are inside the image.
-Study of the different spectrum.
-Segmentation of objects based on their infrared spectra (band-based condition).
-Tunable and Nuance image formats were also used.
+Spectral images taken using <mark>Specim IQ</mark> cameras and a scanner, then stored as <mark>ENVI</mark>. <mark>White/dark correction</mark> using reference white/dark samples, or white samples that are inside the image.
+Study of the different spectrum. <mark>Segmentation of objects</mark> based on their infrared spectra (band-based condition). <mark>Tunable</mark> and <mark>Nuance</mark> image formats were also used.
     <br><br>
     <img src="../assets/img/projects/sim1.png" height="300px">
     <img src="../assets/img/projects/sim2.png" height="300px">